matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 - It increases security.
 - It supports more programming languages.
 - It stores messages until they are ready by default.
-- **It decouples services, so if one lags, it does not cause other services to lag.**
+- :white_check_mark: **It decouples services, so if one lags, it does not cause other services to lag.**

 ```
 Using a message queue between services decouples the services, so if one lags it does not cause other services to lag.